CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/README.md

-# 📊 Sales, Marketing & Revenue Performance Analysis (Google Sheets)
+# 📊 Sales, Marketing & Revenue Profitability Analysis (Google Sheets)

 ## 🚀 Project Summary

 This project uncovers a key structural issue in e-commerce performance:

-👉 Revenue growth is driven by discounting, but at the expense of profitability.
+👉 **Revenue growth is driven by discounting, but at the expense of profitability.**

-Through data analysis and behavioral interpretation, it highlights how pricing strategy, customer segmentation, and perceived value interact to shape business outcomes.
+Through data analysis and behavioral interpretation, this project explores how pricing strategy, customer segmentation, and perceived value interact to shape business performance.

 ---

 ## 📌 Business Context

-This project analyzes e-commerce sales and profitability data to understand how revenue is generated, how marketing and pricing strategies impact performance, and where opportunities exist to improve both growth and efficiency.

-The objective is not only to analyze data, but to connect insights to real-world marketing, customer behavior, and business strategy.
+An e-commerce company generates strong revenue but struggles with profitability.
+The goal is to understand:

+- How revenue is generated
+- Why profitability remains low
+- Where inefficiencies exist
+- How to improve performance through data-driven strategy

 ---